tact-lang/awesome-tact/README.md

 - [Foton](https://foton.sh): A TypeScript toolkit for interacting with TON wallets and blockchain as a whole.
 - [Tonion](https://github.com/ton-ion/tonion-contracts): A collection of reusable smart contract Traits and toolkit for the Tact language on the TON blockchain.

+## 🛠️ Tact in production

+- [GasPump.tg](https://gaspump.tg) uses Tact (no source code available)
+- [PixelSwap DEX](https://www.pixelswap.io) uses Tact (no source code available, but there is a [security audit report](https://github.com/trailofbits/publications/blob/master/reviews/2024-12-pixelswap-dex-securityreview.pdf) by Trail of Bits
+- [Proof of Capital](https://github.com/proof-of-capital/TON): [Proof of Capital](https://proofofcapital.org/) is a market-making smart contract that protects interests of all holders

 ## 📜 Smart Contracts Examples

 - [Tact Wallet Contract](https://github.com/tact-lang/contract-wallet): This wallet contract supports gasless transactions, allows operations on behalf of the wallet by other contracts, and can execute a scalable number of operations in a single transaction.